 - Condensed cream of chicken soup – this blew my mind.
-I have used it a lot but never to make pot pie filling.
+I have used it a lot but never to make the pot pie filling.
 I will never again do it from scratch.

 - Homemade poultry seasoning – adding ½ teaspoon of this also makes a great difference.
-Look for the recipe on our website.

 - Egg wash – one egg beaten with one teaspoon of water is all you need to brush the crust to produce a shiny, golden, and perfect-looking crust.